 In the late 1800s and early 1900s gold was discovered in Yellowknife.
-An indigenous woman named Liza Crooked hand showed the early prospectors where to find the gold.
-E.A.
-Blakeney was the first to account, in 1989, that gold was in the Yellowknife Bay area.
-More intensive exploration for gold did not occur until the 1930s.
+Gold was first discovered in 1898 in the Yellowknife Bay area by E.A.
+Blakeney but more intensive exploration for gold did not occur until the 1930s.
 A permanent settlement was built in the 1930s to support gold and mineral exploration and mining in the area and other parts of the NWT.
 Development was concentrated in the Old Town area due to its proximity to Yellowknife Bay.
 Much of the land in what is now the City of Yellowknife was originally used for mining exploration and mine development.
 Two of the biggest gold mines within the municipal boundary, Giant Mine and Con Mine, operated until the early 2000s.
 These mine sites are still being remediated and they are a significant limiting factor in the types of land use activities that will be permitted in these areas in the future, as well as having some constraining impacts on adjacent lands.
 The objectives and policies for the land use designations for Giant Mine and Con Mine reflect this reality.